The Ultimate Guide to Writing GREAT Meta Descriptions Every Time

 - The most common SEO mistake we see from businesses looking to embrace blogging and better content marketing is bad titles.
-I’ve written a pretty darn awesome post (if I do say so myself 😉 ) on how to write great blog titles that get results, so be sure to give it a read as well.
+Write great blog titles and you’ll get great results

 - The second most common SEO (or back-end) mistake businesses make with their content (other than bad content itself) is the issue of writing poorly formed meta descriptions, which will be the central theme to this post.

 In simple terms, a meta description is an HTML tag that is used to describe a web page/blog article (same thing) in snippet form, and can be customized quite easily on most platforms, especially with WordPress, by simply using something like the All-in-One-SEO Pack.
 There are 3 places each of us see meta descriptions every day, making their proper structure and styling all the more important:

 - In search engine results, underneath the page title and URL—and something most searchers (that would be you and me) briefly review so as to confirm our decision to “click” (or not click) a particular page. ***Note: Although a Meta Description isn’t necessarily about “SEO” per se, it can have a dramatic effect on click through rate, which is exactly why it merits our serious attention.
 [More Clicks=More Visits=More Social Shares and Links=Better SEO]